Bhutan, Friday, March 30, 2007

 Festivals, such as the one we attended, are celebrated monthly on the 10th of the month according to the Lunar Calendar.
 People dress in their finest clothes, and come see the Buddhist monks dance and play music.
 It is a celebration of the Monk who unified the Kingdom of Bhutan

 We arrive just in time to hear the giant gongs and horns (which sound a little like bagpipes warming up) and see the beginning of the procession down the steps of the Paro Dzong into the festival area.
 A series of brightly costumed people proceeded to the performance space in an ordered parade.
 I wandered around admiring the explosion of color in the costumes of the performers, and in the dress of the people attending.
-I w
+I watched the dancers.

 I sat under a tree to write in my journal, and attracted a curious but shy crowd.
 People here were marveling at the novelty of this white American tourist sitting and writing, just as I marveled at the beauty of the people and the festival.
 The explosion of fantastic color, beautiful clothing, and smiling faces is something I will never forget.
 At one point, an airplane took off from the airport, and it was completely anachronistic--a very bizarre event in the setting in which I was immersed.